tperlot/default/README.md

   Since I work with Vulkan most things use glm.

-  While I considered writing my own windowing I opted to go for GLFW with most things as it includes some basic keyboard and mouse input that isn't well documented on the Linux side of things.
+  While I considered writing my own windowing I opted to go for GLFW with most things as it includes some basic keyboard and mouse input, which Linux doesn't document very well.
 If someone has suggestions for input devices I would like to move away from external libraries where possible.